Resources for Parents

 Early intervention works.
 Getting an evaluation doesn't mean something is "wrong"— it means we're being proactive and supportive of your child's growth."

-Every child develops at their own pace, but these milestones can help you know what to expect as your child grows.
-Use this as a general guide-not a test.
+Each child develops at his or her own pace, but these milestones can help you know what to expect as your child grows.
+Use this as a general guide, not a test.
 If you ever have concerns, trust your instincts and reach out for support.

 Your baby may: